paguasmar/paguasmar.github.io/case-studies/scaled-ml-infra.md

 To ensure reproducibility and accelerate onboarding, I designed visual diagrams of the CI/CD pipeline, including validation logic, so engineers and stakeholders could understand the flow at a glance and adopt it consistently.

-I clarified ownership of the monthly refresh dashboard and documented the DE team data sources, establishing accountability.
+I clarified ownership of the dashboard where the model predictions were shown and documented the DE team data sources, establishing accountability.

 I established an experiment registry capturing hypotheses, results, and decisions.
 This prevented repeated mistakes, accelerated informed iteration, and created an auditable trail of model development choices.